kord-network/kord-guardian-examples/README.md

 npm start
 ```

-## Build a new service
+## Build a new KORD Guardian micro-service
-Create a new META Identity Claims Service using the [template](/template)
-provided.
+[Follow the guide](/doc/guide.md) to creating a new KORD Guardian micro-service.